Image of man with mobile phone and bank card

 • Something the user is

-Only customers who have been enabled for Online Banking will be allowed access and only data for these customers will be transferred to our Online Banking Network.
-After five simultaneous invalid username and/or password entries for a customer, access will be disabled for the customer preventing unauthorized access by a third party.
+Only customers who have been enabled for Online Banking will be allowed to access Online Banking, and only data for these customers will be transferred to our Online Banking system.
+After a few invalid login attempts for a customer, access will be disabled for the customer's account preventing unauthorized access.
 Once disabled, only bank personnel may re-enable access through the Online Banking interface.

-All communication between the customer and the Online Banking Network are conducted using the Secure Socket Layer (SSL) protocol.
-SSL provides data encryption, server authentication, and message integrity for the entire banking session.
-This assures that somebody will not be able to eavesdrop on the session, that the customer is connected with the Online Banking Network and not an imposter, and that all information received will be accurate.
+All communication between the customer and the Online Banking system utilizes TLS (formerly SSL), which is an industry standard security protocol.
+TLS provides data encryption, server authentication, and message integrity for the entire banking session.
+This assures that a bad actor is not able to eavesdrop on the session, that the customer is connected with the legitimate Online Banking system and not an imposter system, and that all information sent or received will be unchanged while in transit.